The Dawn of Time

 Our lives change when Rudolph deHarak walks in the door to get some typesetting and printing done.
 Rudy hijacks Mark's graphic vision.

 Rudy was one of the seminal graphic designers of the twentieth century.
 He won the AIGA gold medal for life achievement.
 He is easy to Google.
 Rudy took a liking to Mark and became a close friend and constant mentor.
-Everything done since has had a deep touch of Rudy (sadly, the late Rudy) and his wife, Carol.
+Everything done since has had a deep touch of Rudy (sadly, the late Rudy) and his wife Carol, a master photographer and printer.

 The first Quote UnQuote cards, which quickly became our best-selling product and eventually, as one old-timer said, "changed the look of the card industry" because so many others started copying the photograph-plus-quote idea.